 Proven ability to manage multiple concurrent projects efficiently and effectively, staying in-touch with, and on top of, potential and/or active issues, monitoring progress and following up as required

 Strong computer skills (word, excel, power point, word press)

-Experience working in or with government and/or developing training materials for use by state government officials including judges, prosecutors, and law enforcement
+Experience developing training materials for use by state government officials including judges, prosecutors, and law enforcement

 Proficiency speaking a second language

 Experience with immigrant victims’ legal rights in the areas of public benefits, immigration law, language access and/or family law